 But in order to make data-driven decisions, you must first invest in collecting the data across various touch points along the customer journey.
 Website analytics, product usage behavior, social media growth and overall business trends are a few of the areas you should consider monitoring on a regular basis to understand the health of your startup.

 Once collected, you can use this data to build models to help you take better strategic decisions.
 But building models that work well isn’t as simple as learning a few formulas.
 Consider taking a business analytics course like those offered by online learning platforms like Coursera.

-Investing a few weeks in familiarizing yourself with data collection, analysis and visualization will go a long way in preparing you to compete against stiff competition.
+Investing a few weeks in familiarizing yourself with data collection, analysis and visualization is one of the best tactics you can use to compete against stiff competition.

 4. Get comfortable negotiating, otherwise the answer is always “no.”

-Maybe the biggest difference between working for a large organization and working for yourself as an entrepreneur is that every dollar that is spent comes out of your own pocket.
+Maybe the biggest difference between working for a large organization and working for yourself as an entrepreneur is that every dollar spent comes out of your own pocket.

 For many people, negotiating feels uncomfortable or unnecessary, but if you fail to negotiate as a small-business owner, you’re essentially robbing yourself of money that could otherwise be reinvested in your business.
 As they say, if you don’t negotiate, the answer will always be “no.” With that in mind, get comfortable negotiating.
 Never settle for the terms offered by the other party until you get them to sweeten the deal in some way.

 Many MBA programs, like those offered by Harvard and Stanford, feature access to online lectures about the art and science of negotiating that can be accessed for free.

 Take this lecture by Harvard Professor Deepak Malhotra.
 While the lecture is ostensibly about negotiating a job offer, the principles detailed in the video can be applied to a variety of settings.